 When I started interviewing for jobs, I realized that sorority recruitment had actually taught me a lot of tricks about how to have a successful job interview.
-Here are the top four interview secrets I learned from sorority recruitment.
+Here are the top four job interview skills I learned from sorority recruitment.

-When I was interviewing for jobs, I wrote bullet point answers for The Prepary’s list of the ten most common interview questions.
+When I was interviewing for jobs, I wrote bullet point answers for the most common job interview questions.
 I also conducted mock interviews with friends and family.
 It is important not to come off as rehearsed and inauthentic, but knowing I had prepared in advance made me much more confident during each round of interviews.
 Preparing in advance can also mean making sure that you have everything you need to feel comfortable before and during the interview.
-You obviously need to wear professional clothing and bring a few extra copies of your resume (ask how many people you’ll be meeting) but I also packed something similar to what my chapter called our Recruitment Readiness kit.
+You need to wear professional clothing and bring a few extra copies of your resume (ask how many people you’ll be meeting) but I also packed something similar to what my chapter called our Recruitment Readiness kit.
 We had Altoids, Tic Tacs, hairspray, deodorant remover, Band-Aids, granola bars, Tide-to-Go sticks, Advil, hair ties, and more.
 I pretty much pack the same thing when I go to an interview*.
-In addition, I pack my favorite makeup in case I want to do a quick touch up.
+In addition, I pack my favorite makeup in case I want to do a quick touch-up.

-During recruitment my sorority sisters and I knew the basic backgrounds of the Potential New Members going though recruitment – we didn’t know every single detail but we knew basic facts.
+During recruitment, my sorority sisters and I knew the basic backgrounds of the Potential New Members going through recruitment.
+We didn’t know every single detail but we knew basic facts.
 Although we knew this information we didn’t ask them how their older sister was, what it was like living in France, or about their pet unless they volunteered the information first.

-5. Be yourself: During recruitment, sisters have to show what makes their chapter unique and why it is a chapter that someone should join.
+During recruitment, sisters have to show what makes their chapter unique and why it is a chapter that someone should join.
 During interviews you want to show why you are unique and the value that you will bring to the organization.
-In both scenarios it is important to be authentic.
+In both scenarios, it is important to be authentic.
 I believe that you can only be happy when you are accepted for being you.
-You should strive to be the best possible version of yourself, but don’t try to be someone your not.
+You should strive to be the best possible version of yourself but don’t try to be someone you are not.

 Good luck!